Albyn School: History

+Establishment

 The school was founded in 1867 by Harriet Warrack as a private school for upper-middle-class girls.
 Following her retirement the running of the school was passed on to Alexander Mackie.
 In 1886 the school moved into premises at Nos 4-6 in a terrace diagonally opposite St Margaret’s School for Girls and was officially known as the Albyn Place School for Girls, but most people knew it as "Mackie's", because of the reputation of principal Alexander Mackie.
 It was also known as the Union Place Ladies' School for a period.

+Centenary

 In 1967, the school celebrated its centenary.
 Under the direction of Headmistress Dorothy Kidd, a volume was produced outlining the school's history.
 For much of its history, Albyn was a boarding school and only recently became a day school.

+Recent history

 In 2016, the school reintroduced boarding.
-However, in 2021, the school announced that it would discontinue boarding again due to the COVID-19 pandemic.
+However, in 2021, the school announced that it would discontinue boarding again due to COVID-19 restrictions.

+Overview

 Buildings

 The building at 21 Queen's Road, the former boarding house taken over by the school in 1920, dates from 1884 and is a listed building.
 It was originally built as a villa for one of the owners of a paper mill.
 The listing notes that the "grand interior ... is remarkably complete".

 Funding for expansion of the school buildings was agreed in 2011.